Crowdedlight/AMDU/readme.md

 It is a requirement that the steam client is running in the background as AMDU uses the steamworks SDK to fetch your subscribed mods and unsubscribe them for you.

-AMDU is tested on Windows only, but built and in theory should run on both Linux and MacOS.
+AMDU is mainly tested on Windows and Linux, but built and in theory should also run on MacOS.

 ## Known Issues
 If arma is not installed on the machine with the subbed mods installed, the filesize of each mod will not be shown.